Post Summary: Things To See On Going-To-The-Sun Road in Glacier National Park, Montana

 You’re probably wondering why the Going-To-The-Sun Road is such a big deal.
 I mean, it’s just another scenic drive through the Rockies, right?

 It’s SO much more than that, and even though it’s only 50 miles from end to end, we suggest allowing at least 2 hours to soak it all in (or come back multiple times in one trip like us!)
+It’s one of the most iconic west coast road trip routes, so you’ll want to stop at every turn!

 From crossing the continental divide, experiencing waterfalls right from the road, and seeing goats and bears directly off the highway, it will be the most exciting 50 miles of your life!